proyirga/hulunet/README.md

 # Sign Up [[here]](hulunet.com/signup) for more engagements such as making posts, posting jobs and advertizing products.

-This portfolio is done as part of the [alxafrica](alxafrica.com) full stack software engineering course - Foundations.
+This portfolio was done as part of the [alxafrica](alxafrica.com) 12 month full-stack software engineering course - Foundations.
-# By Yirga Mulaw Beyene
+    By Yirga Mulaw Beyene

 # Technologies:
     Python, Django, Bootstrap, HTML, CSS